MaikoTan/cactbot-user-template/README.md

 1. Start ACT and navigate to `OverlayPlugin > Cactbot > User Folder`, set the path to the project's `dist` directory.
 1. Test the project whether it was compiled and loaded successfully by Cactbot.
     - Teleport to the Summerford Farms.
-    - Start the test timeline by using the countdown function or emote 'bow' to the dummy.
+    - Start the test timeline by using the "/countdown" command or "/bow" to the striking dummy.
     - Type and enter`/e test user` in the chat bar to ensure the functions are working properly.

 ## Differences from Cactbot